Jahcares/demoRepo/README.md

-# Demo
+# Calculate Correct Price

-This is the description!
+This program calculated the correct price (that current price x 0.9).
+It takes an excel workbook(rawTransaction.xlsx)
+Then it create a new workbook with an added column (corrected price)